-It was deemed necessary to complete a formal Investigation Report into the flooding in Ellingham Road in 2019 as:
+It was deemed necessary to complete a formal Investigation Report into the flooding in Mill Lane, Hellesdon 2019 as:

-• a residential property was internally flooded on two occasions.
+• multiple residential properties were internally flooded.

 This impact met Norfolk County Council's threshold for triggering the undertaking of a formal flood investigation.